Online Paintability: The Slow-Coloring Game: Introduction

-Another bipartite example gives an asymptotic ratio of $5/4$.
+On these complete bipartite examples, $\chisp$ is larger than $\C{V(G)}\rho(G)$, but the two bounds are asymptotically equal.
+Another bipartite example gives asymptotic ratio $5/4$.
 Let $G=P_k\cart K_2$, where $\cart$ denotes the cartesian product ($G$ is the $2$-by-$k$ ``grid'').
 Note that $G$ can be constructed from $K_2$ by successively adding ears of length $3$.
 A lemma in \cite{CMPW} shows that each such addition increases the sum-paintability by $5$, so $\chisp(G)=5k-2$.
-However, $n\rho(G)=4k$. \end{example}
+However, $\C{V(G)}\rho(G)=4k$. \end{example}